 But how do we get there?
-There’s four ways available to help us reach our destination.
-The first three are the most common and the ones we’ll cover today . . .
+There are four ways available to help us reach our destination.
+The first three are the most common . . .

 My friend Tim Elmore of Growing Leaders advises that as parents we 1) we risk too little, 2) we rescue too quickly and 3) we rave too easily because we already know what is best for our children.

 Your Way: This would be the opposite extreme.
 Hands-off parenting.
 Our kids learn the burner is hot by touching it once.
 As Richard and Linda Eyre explain in The Entitlement Trap, kids are being raised “in a reality show world thinking that they are the central character on the stage.”